d370urn3ur/AnnotatedParseObject/README.md

 }
 ```

-Now we can define annotations on our fields so that AnnotatedParseObject can write this for us:
+AnnotatedParseObject can generate this for us:

 ```
 @AnnotatedParseObject(